jinjin-liang/jinjin-liang/README.md

 ### Welcome 👋

-Below I lised some materials I collected.
+Below I lised some materials I collected from the web.

 <!--
 **imjliang/imjliang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.